Code4Delphi/C4D-Validate-Components/README.md

     <img alt="Code4Delphi" height="100" src="https://github.com/Code4Delphi/Code4D-Wizard/blob/master/Images/c4d-logo-100x100.png">
   </a>
 </p>
-Utility for automatic validation of Delphi forms
+Utility for automatic validation of Delphi forms.
+Excellent to be used for both new projects and legacy products.
+Facilitating form field validations and reducing code complexity.
+It can be used for both DBWare and non-DBWare components.